-Dr. Francis Yang
+Dr. Francis Yang (Canada/USA)

 Canadian pianist, Francis Yang, has performed in cities such as London, Paris, Montreal, Vancouver, Buenos Aires, Quito, and Montevideo at events such as the 37th International Festival Encuentros in Buenos Aires, a lecture recital at London’s Royal Academy of Music, and the VIII Bienal of Contemporary Music in Cuenca, Ecuador.
 He has played with the Orquesta Sinfónica de Cuenca, and the Natchitoches-Northwestern Symphony.
-Yang has participated and played in numerous music festivals including the Mozarteum Sommerakademie,(Salzburg, Austria), the Orford Music Festival, (Magog, Quebec), the Gulbenkian International Music Festival, (Lisbon, Portugal) and the March International Music Days Festival, (Ruse, Bulgaria).
+Yang has participated and played in numerous music festivals including the Mozarteum Sommerakademie (Salzburg, Austria), the Orford Music Festival (Magog, Quebec), the Gulbenkian International Music Festival (Lisbon, Portugal), and the March International Music Days Festival (Ruse, Bulgaria).

 He has given master classes in Ecuador, Argentina, Singapore, Canada and throughout the U.S. He has been invited to serve as adjudicator for competitions both nationally and internationally, including the Ars Nova International Piano Competition (Singapore), the Seattle International Piano Competition and as preliminary juror for the Louisiana International Piano Competition.